pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 \right\}.
 $$

+Two locks govern this criterion. **(i) Declared-aggregation lock.** $\mathbb E[\Delta\rho_i(m)]$ is a scalar aggregation of the vector-valued patch effect defined in MM-1 and may be used only after declaring the aggregation rule, under the same non-compensatory scalarization constraint that governs all resolution scalarization in this document. **(ii) Critical-direction floor.** The scalar criterion is subordinate to a vector-valued eligibility gate: a patch is ineligible for routing to agent $i$ — regardless of expected aggregate value — if it produces $\Delta\rho_i(\hat v;m)<0$ on any declared contract-critical direction $\hat v$, or opens reach along a prohibited direction in $B_i$.
+Expected aggregate benefit may not purchase a safety-critical loss.

 Global broadcast is justified only for genuinely global boundaries, shared coordinates, critical recovery instructions, or widely verified terrain changes.
 Role-specific maps should remain different when their tasks and evidence differ.

 ### MM-12.
 Homogenization and Map-Monoculture Failure